amovfx/lifeguide/flaskapp/src/book/static/content/lifeguide/03_mastery/data_management.24.md

  * What do I have energy for?
  * Which task is my highest priority?

+Manage your data.
+Make lists.
+Live better.

 ##Resources

-Getting things done by David Allen.
+Getting Things Done by David Allen.

 When Daniel Pink